 But rather than just listing the features, project portfolio management tools can be grouped into different categories.

-Some project portfolio management tools such as ERPs try to meet all the needs that IT departments may have.
-While they are often effective, they lack flexibility once implemented.
+Some project portfolio management tools such as ERPs try to meet all the needs that CIOs may have.
+While they are often effective, it must be recognized that they lack flexibility once implemented.

 Conversely, other tools (particularly those in SaaS mode) offer fewer features but have the ability to integrate with tools that are already installed.
 Choosing this kind of solution avoids duplication and, above all, reduces the cost of changing tools: upgrading to a full ERP is a complex, time-consuming and costly project.